 When this lowly nan goes from Grandy to Gand(hi)y. 🙂

-I hope you enjoyed my ranting and rambling about the letter R.
+Thanks for reading my ranting and rambling about the letter R.

 I was a bit reticent to start, thinking it was reckless to write while it is still not working, but then became resolute to record my resentment.